patrickhuber/patrickhuber.github.io/_posts/20203-07-24-go-advanced-types.md

 }
 ```

 This is the extent of the result type in go.
 You can use it as a signature of a function or in multiple assignments, but you can't pass it around as a value.
 What if we want to use the output in a channel?
-We would need two channels.
-One for the error and one for the success.
+We would need two channels, one for the error and one for the success.
+Another option would be to create a struct of channels or a channel of a struct.

-Furthermore, the tuple sematics do not really represent the concept of "Error OR Value".
+Furthermore, return tuples do not really represent the concept of "Error OR Value".
 Instead they model "Error AND Value".
 The developer expects that the function will return either value, but there is nothing stopping the implementer of the function from returning both.
 These cases are often exposed via documentation and the type system of go does not enforce this in any way.
 When the contract of a function requires deep understanding of implementation internals, consumers will need to be extra careful to handle the different cases.

 What can be done?
 Using go generics and the tagged union concepts from above, we can create a tagged union of types.
 One type will be called Ok, and represents a success.
 The other will be called Error and represents a failure.
 In go there is an idiomatic error type defined as an interface so we don't necessarily need to represent a result as Result[TOk, TError], but we could.